 10 Simple Ways to Cook Eggs

 Eggs are one of the least expensive and most versatile sources of animal protein, with a dozen sometimes priced as low as $1 on sale.
-A few things to keep in mind when cooking eggs: Cast-iron cookware can chemically react with egg whites, turning eggs a harmless -- but unappetizing -- green.
+A few things to keep in mind when cooking eggs: Cast-iron cookware can react chemically with egg whites, turning eggs a harmless -- but unappetizing -- green.
 If possible, use nonstick cookware instead.
 To test an egg for freshness, put it in the bottom of a bowl of water.
 Fresh eggs rest on their sides, while questionable eggs float.
 Eggs are featured in a wide variety of sophisticated fare, but even an inexperienced cook can master these 10 simple dishes with ease.

 Hard-boiled eggs are portable and convenient for eating on their own and serve as the chief ingredient in other tasty recipes, too.
 For easy-to-peel shells, boil eggs that have been sitting in the refrigerator for a few days.
 Place the raw eggs at the bottom of a pot just big enough to accommodate them (with too much room to move around, the shells may crack before the whites have solidified).
 Add cool water to a level 1 or 2 inches above the eggs.
 Put the pot on a cold burner, then turn on the stove and bring the water to a full, rolling boil.
 Turn off the heat and let the eggs sit in the water for 15 minutes.
 Remove the eggs from the water and submerge in a bowl of ice water.
 Hard-boiled eggs can keep in the refrigerator for several days.

-Soft-boiled eggs are easy to make, but they need to be served in eggcups.
+Soft-boiled eggs are easy to make, but need to be served in eggcups.
 If eggcups are unavailable, make do with a ramekin or teacup filled with dry rice or other small grains.
 To soft-boil eggs, follow the directions for hard-boiled eggs but let the eggs sit in the water for only 2 to 3 minutes.
 Although soft-boiled eggs can be eaten on their own, they're more popular as a sort of dipping sauce for toast.
 To eat, place the egg with the smaller end facing upward.
 Gently crack the shell near the top, and either scoop out the insides with a spoon or dip toast directly into the egg.

 The simplest use for poached eggs is to serve them on toast, although they're also an ingredient in recipes such as eggs Benedict.
 Start by filling a saucepan with water 2 inches deep.
 Add one-half teaspoon vinegar and bring to a simmer -- not a full boil.
 Meanwhile, break an egg (be sure it's fresh) into a small cup or bowl.
 When the water is simmering, gently stir it to create a slow whirlpool in the center of the pan.
 Slide the egg into the water (don't let it touch the bottom).
 The egg should cook for about 2 minutes for a runny yolk, 4 minutes for a firm one.
 Remove with a slotted spoon and place on paper towel to absorb excess water.
 Serve immediately, over toast.